Watch for information about the 2018 Awards, to be released during the week of July 9, 2018.

-The award winners will be recognized at the League of Municipalities’ annual conference on Thursday, October 20, 2016, at the Holiday Inn Hotel and Conference Center in Stevens Point.
-The awardees will also participate in a conference panel discussion on the benefits, impact and value of the arts and creative economy in and for Wisconsin communities.
+The award winners were recognized at the League of Municipalities’ 119th annual conference on Thursday, October 19, 2017, at the Radisson Paper Valley Hotel in downtown Appleton.
+The awardees participated in a conference panel discussion on the benefits, impact and value of the arts and creative economy in and for Wisconsin communities.

 - Heid Music of Appleton, Green Bay, Madison, Oshkosh and Wisconsin Rapids, providing musical instruments and quality music instruction throughout the state

 - Redevelopment Resources, Madison and Wausau, providing customized economic development and strategic planning solutions for the development and redevelopment of communities

 - Vierbicher Associates, Reedsburg, Madison and Prairie du Chien, providing consulting services to guide and deliver quality land and community development.

 “The Arts in the Community Awards are a wonderful way to celebrate visionary leadership in and advocacy for the arts in Wisconsin’s communities,” says Arts Wisconsin Board President Ann Huntoon.
 “We’re proud to partner with the League of Municipalities to present these awards, and appreciative of the sponsors who make the awards possible.”

 The Arts in the Community awards are unique works of glass art designed and created by Matthew Heindl of Maatwerk Studios in Blue Mounds, WI.

 Previous Arts in the Community award winners are: